MochTor/Arduino/README.md

 The specific field of Interaction Design involved with Arduino is physical computing (or _Physical Interaction Design_).

 **Physical computing** uses electronics to prototype new objects for designers and artists.
-It involves the design of interactive objects that can communicate with humans by using sensors and actuators controlled by a behaviour implemented as software running inside a microcontroller (a small computer on a single chip).
+It involves the design of interactive objects that can communicate with humans by using sensors and actuators controlled by a behaviour implemented as software running inside a microcontroller.

 ##The Arduino Way (or, as I learned, the beauty of Arduino)
 The Arduino philosophy is based on making designs rather than talking about them.
 It is a constant search for faster and more powerful ways to build better prototypes.